MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/ecvt-s.md

 *_Sign*<br/>
 Sign of the converted number.

-## Return Value
+## Return value

 Zero if successful.
 The return value is an error code if there's a failure.
 Error codes are defined in Errno.h.
-For more information, see [errno, _doserrno, _sys_errlist, and _sys_nerr](../../c-runtime-library/errno-doserrno-sys-errlist-and-sys-nerr.md).
+For more information, see [errno, _doserrno, _sys_errlist, and _sys_nerr](../errno-doserrno-sys-errlist-and-sys-nerr.md).

-If there's an invalid parameter, as listed in the following table, this function invokes the invalid parameter handler, as described in [Parameter Validation](../../c-runtime-library/parameter-validation.md).
+If there's an invalid parameter, as listed in the following table, this function invokes the invalid parameter handler, as described in [Parameter validation](../parameter-validation.md).
 If execution is allowed to continue, this function sets **errno** to **EINVAL**, and returns **EINVAL**.

-### Error Conditions
+### Error conditions

 |*_Buffer*|*_SizeInBytes*|_Value|_Count|_Dec|_Sign|Return value|Value in *buffer*|
 |---------------|--------------------|-------------|-------------|-----------|------------|------------------|-----------------------|